Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Cost of Living and Spending Tiers

-Egypt's cost of living varies dramatically between Cairo's premium neighborhoods and the broader economy.
+Egypt's cost of living varies between Cairo's premium neighborhoods and the broader economy.
 The devaluation has made dollar-equivalent costs look absurdly low to outsiders, but local salaries have not kept pace.

 Area1-Bed Rent/MonthGroceries/MonthCard-Eligible Spending